loloof64/ResizeMySvg/readme.md

 # Resize my Svg

-Display your svg image and resize it with a slider.
+Display your svg image and resize its preview with a slider.

 <img src="./preview.png" width="250" height="250" />